MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 This article describes how to temporarily disable NetExt, and temporarily remove network protection, and resolve network stack-related issues by using Intune, JamF, or a manual process on Mac.

-Here are the steps you'll follow:
+Here are the steps you'll follow for [Intune](#intune-method) and [JamF](#jamf-method):

 1. Create a new group for `<device group name goes here>`.
 For example: `Devices with NetExt disabled`.
 2. Exclude that group from the existing Network Filter (NetExt) configuration.
 3. Assign the existing configuration to the device group you created in step 1.

 ## Intune method

+The following sections describe how to set up a device group, exclude it from the NetExt configuration, and then assign the existing configuration to your new device group.

 ### Create a device group for affected devices